dnusca/the-events-calendar-shortcode/readme.txt

 * Initial Release

 == Changelog ==

+= 1.5.3 =
+* Adds orderby parameter to order by start date, but still show events until the end date has passed

 = 1.5.2 =
 * Adds 'next' option for showing the next month of events